nathanielschutte/repict/README.md

 - Default write out file is out/output.png (with no -o flag)
 - Output can be any supported format
 - Each function takes a different set of arguments (each usage in 'help')
+- The CLI is just a way of accessing the library - repict.h is entirely independent
 ### Flags:
-- -f choose function, required and must be first
+- -f choose function
 - -o set image output file
-- -n run multiple times on image (not all functions support this)
+- -n run filter multiple times on image (used only by some functions)
 - -v verbose console output
 - -r run on all images in directory (not supported yet)